Jesse-DeJong/Day-Planner/README.md

 ---

 ## Features
-- Same-site Links
+- Local storage of days events under their respective hour
-- Images!
+- Color changing hour-blocks based on if that time has passed on the current day
-- Works...ish
+- Dynamically updated current date